avaika/interview/README.md

 ## Docker
 1. #fun: How to use a different kernel version inside docker container?
+    1. Why docker still running on Windows and MacOS within VM.
+Which linux kernel features are required for docker.
 2. How does docker affect aplication performance?
 3. There's a nice (oh my eyes) Dockerfile.
 Any ideas for optimizations?
 ```